 Jinguashi Geopark (Benshan Mine) Introduction

-The Benshan Mine is an important gold mining area in Jinguashi.
-In the 19th year of the Guangxu Emperor (1893 CE), gold panners from Keelung discovered a small gold vein in Jiu Fen while tracing the Keelung River upstream from Houtong.
-The following May, a major gold vein was found at Dajinguashi.
-The exposed rock appeared to be shaped like a gold melon, thus earning the name "Jinguashi."
-The vertical distribution of the Benshan vein stretches from the peak of Dajinguashi, at an altitude of 600 meters, down to 130 meters below sea level, where it remains unbroken.
-The gold content throughout the vein is uniform, with the widest sections reaching over 100 meters, while some veins exceed 2 kilometers in length, and many shorter segments are also just a few hundred meters long, making it a significant gold deposit in Jinguashi.
-Besides abundant gold, a discovery of arsenic copper ore was made in Benshan Sankeng in April 1904.
-Originally, the peak of Jinguashi Mountain was 660 meters high, but after more than a century of mining, it has been reduced by 106 meters to the same level as Sankeng (about 500 meters above sea level).
-Due to open-pit mining, the geological features are now clearly exposed, making it a ready-made outdoor geological classroom.
+Benshan Mine is an important gold mining area in Jinguashi.
+In the 19th year of the Guangxu era (1893), gold prospectors from Keelung discovered a small gold outcrop in Jiufen while panning along the river from Hou Dong.
+The following May, a gold vein was found at the larger outcrop.
+The exposed rock that resembled a golden melon was thus named "Jinguashi."
+The Benshan vein extends vertically from the summit of the Large Golden Melon at an altitude of 600 meters down to 130 meters below sea level.
+The gold content is uniform throughout the ore body, which can reach widths of over a hundred meters, with the longest vein extending over 2 kilometers and shorter ones often measuring several hundred meters.
+This area is home to a significant gold deposit.
+In addition to abundant gold, a sulfide arsenic copper mine was discovered in the Benshan No. 3 Pit in April 1904.
+Originally, the summit of Jinguashi was 660 meters high, but after a century of mining, it has lowered by 106 meters to about 500 meters, roughly the same level as the No. 3 Pit.
+Due to open-pit mining, the geological features are now very clear, making it a ready-made outdoor geological classroom.